WINNER! Next Generation Indie Book Award for Women’s Nonfiction 2022

 — Erwin Chemerinsky, Dean and Jesse H. Choper Distinguished Professor of Law, University of California, Berkeley School of Law

-This is a major contribution to the story of women lawyers.
+This is a major contribution.

 — The Honorable Nancy Gertner, United States District Court Judge (Ret.) and Senior Lecturer, Harvard Law School